The 2019 subject of the baccalauréat section S was the following: European governance since the Maastricht Treaty.

 2. Differentiated European policies and Brexit

-3. European citizenship still unknown and weak
+3. European citizenship is still unknown and weak

 >